Debunking the myths about biometric site access

-A leading misconception is that when biometric data is stored, it is stored as an actual image of the person’s fingerprint or face.
-This, of course, would raise security concerns – as it would be very easy for someone to hack into the system and use the data.
-But it simply isn’t true.
+A common misconception is that biometric data is stored as an actual image of a person's fingerprint or face.
+This would, of course, raise security concerns, as it would be relatively easy for someone to hack into the system and use the data.
+However, this is not true.

-All biometric data is stored as a template in binary code – which means, it’s encrypted and stored as a series of 0s and 1s.
-This strong mathematical representation is almost impossible to re-engineer and, compared to an image or photograph, is significantly harder for someone to hack.
+All biometric data is stored as a template in binary code, which means it's encrypted and stored as a series of 0s and 1s.
+This strong mathematical representation is almost impossible to re-engineer.
+Compared to an image or photograph, it is significantly harder for someone to hack.

-What’s more, biometric authentication can also help to improve security by reducing the risk of human error.
-Employees are not tasked with remembering a password or PIN code and there’s no need to worry about them losing their key fob.
+What's more, biometric authentication can help improve security by reducing the risk of human error.
+Employees are not tasked with remembering a password or PIN code, and there’s no need to worry about them losing their key fob.
 It’s a safe and secure method of access control.

 2. Biometric access systems are easily fooled

-People often incorrectly assume that biometric access control systems can be tricked, by using an image of the fingerprint or a photograph.
-But this is an underestimation of the technology.
+People often incorrectly assume that biometric access control systems can be tricked using an image of a fingerprint or a photograph.
+However, this assumption underestimates the technology.

-The latest systems are advanced and sophisticated enough to tell the difference.
-Typically, they have both ‘active’ and ‘passive’ detection capabilities – which allows them to successfully identify whether the presented biometric data is from a live human or a manufactured static representation.
+The latest systems are advanced and sophisticated enough to discern the difference.
+Typically, they feature both 'active' and 'passive' detection capabilities, which allow them to successfully determine whether the presented biometric data is from a live human or a manufactured static representation.